Spending our time together.

 - Furthering the theme, each of the nations above has a "Sacred Stone" named after a demon that is associated with the sin in question - Envylia's Leviathan, Wratharis' Satna (an anagram of Satan), Slothstein's Belphegor, Lustburg's Asmodeus, Gluttony Foss' Beezlezebub, Greed Dike's Mammon, and Northern Pride's Lucifer.

 - In addition, several crossovers have utilized characters who have similar themes.
-The Fullmetal Alchemist collaboration brought us Pride, Envy, and Wrath, and in Japan Lust as well; Seven Deadly Sins also does a collaboration.
+The Fullmetal Alchemist collaboration brought us Pride, Envy, and Wrath, and in Japan Lust as well; Seven Deadly Sins also has had two collaborations, with all seven of the titular sins (plus Zeldris and Elizabeth) becoming playable units.

 - Sinister Minister: Lord Gabirond.
 Oh boy, is he ever!
 As he is the one who manipulated Dias and the reason why the Kingdom of Envylia collapsed.
 Oh, and he also killed King Patrick and framed Zeke for it AFTER Dias killed him.
 Jerk.